missionpinball/mpf-docs/docs/gmc/installation.md

 ### Indentation Setup

-The GMC code is written with space-based indentation, but Godot not only defaults to tabs but defaults to auto-convert files.
-You are free to use tabs if that's your preference, but at least disabling the auto-convert will spare you grief.
+The GMC code is written with tab-based indentation (per the offical Godot standards guide), and Godot not only defaults to tab-indendation but also defaults to auto-convert files.
+You are free to use spaces if that's your preference, but disabling the auto-convert will spare you grief.

 From the *Editor* menu select *Editor Settings > Text Editor > Behavior*.
-  *  In the *Indent* section change `Tabs` to `Spaces`.
   *  In the *Files* section **disable** the `Convert Indent on Save` option.
+  *  If you wish to use spaces in your project and edit in the Godot editor, in the *Indent* section change `Tabs` to `Spaces`.

 ![image](./images/editor-settings-indentation.png)